CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Unfortunately, research on cold and cough medicines in pregnancy is fairly limited.
 “In general, more studies need to be done both for the efficacy and safety of medications in pregnancy,” says Bratschie.

 Plus, research has repeatedly shown that common over-the-counter medications don’t do much to relieve coughs on their own.
-However, if you do want to try taking an over-the-counter option, Phillips notes that there are certain cough medicines generally considered safe for pregnancy, including:
+However, if you do want to try taking an over-the-counter option, there are certain cough medicines generally considered safe for pregnancy, notes Nancy Phillips, MD, director of the Center for Vulvar and Vaginal Health at Rutgers Robert Wood Johnson Medical School.
+They include:

 • Dextromethorphan.
-This cough suppressant may be considered safe throughout pregnancy, but you’ll want to consult your doctor before taking.
+This cough suppressant is typically considered safe throughout pregnancy, but you’ll want to consult your doctor before taking it.

 • Guaifenesin.
 This active ingredient is an expectorant (meaning, it thins the mucus), and is generally fine to use after the first trimester if your doctor gives you the green light.